intel/libvpl/doc/surface_sharing_apis_overview.md

 ```
 ### New function - surface IMPORT

-A new interface structure ```mfxMemoryInterface``` is defined, which contains function pointers filled in by the oneVPL runtime.
+A new interface structure ```mfxMemoryInterface``` is defined, which contains function pointers filled in by the Intel® VPL runtime.
 New functions are then called by the application (i.e. a callback interface).

 The application requests the interface using ```MFXVideoCORE_GetHandle()```.
 Inputs to GetHandle() are the mfxSession handle and an enum of type ```mfxHandleType```.
 The output is a generic handle (```mfxHDL``` = ```void*```) which the application then casts to the appropriate interface structure.